genhayes/genhayes.github.io/_draft_post/2025-10-18-AI_in_education.md

 - **Transparency & Ethics** — ensuring algorithms are explainable, equitable, and protect student data.
 - **Collaborative Design** — developing AI systems with educators, not just engineers.

-When these conditions are met, AI can help teachers focus more on mentorship, inquiry, and holistic learning — the parts of education that no algorithm can automate.
+When these conditions are met, AI can help teachers focus more on mentorship, inquiry, and holistic learning - the parts of education that no algorithm can automate.

 ## Conclusion: The Future We Shape

 The story of AI in education is still being written.
 The technology offers extraordinary potential to tailor learning, lighten workloads, and expand opportunity.
 Yet its pitfalls are equally real: bias, overreliance, loss of creativity, and commercialization of learning.

 As schools, companies, and governments rush to integrate AI, the central challenge is not just technological, but equally **ethical and educational**.

-> Will AI deepen our understanding of what it means to teach and learn or will it narrow it?
+> "The future of education, augmented by AI, holds vast potential, and navigating its complexities with a focus on responsible and ethical practices will be key to realizing its full promise."
+> — *Walter, Y. (2024)*

 The answer depends on the choices we make now.
 Our goal should not be to make education more automated, but more *human*, supported by technology, guided by teachers, and centred on curiosity, compassion, and critical thinking.

 *References:*
 - Harvard Graduate School of Education (2023). [*Embracing Artificial Intelligence in the Classroom*](https://www.gse.harvard.edu/ideas/usable-knowledge/23/07/embracing-artificial-intelligence-classroom)